sider/remark-preset-lint-sider/README.md

 # remark-preset-lint-sider

-An opinionated remark-lint preset by Sider
+This is an opinionated [remark-lint](https://github.com/remarkjs/remark-lint) preset by Sider.